 You might have heard of the Windows 7 GodMode – which is simply a link that allows you to view all of the Control Panel icons in one shot.
-To get this to work, you’ll want to create a folder in any directory on your system and give the shortcut this name:
+To get this to work, you’ll want to create a folder in any directory on your system and give the shortcut this name.
+There are more things you can do, though.

-Earlier today I read an article by Randall C. Kennedy of Infoworld that spoke of a world without Microsoft and Windows that would be more of an apocalypse.
+Earlier today I read a blog entry by Randall C. Kennedy of Infoworld that spoke of a world without Microsoft and Windows that would be more of an apocalypse.
 At first, I thought: “This is junk, I wouldn’t share it” and I kept reading.
 After I finished the article, I just sat on it and I kept coming back to how utterly ludicrous it was.
-The preposterousness then turn to more of a WTF – this is more than crazy, it’s dead wrong.

-You are likely to see a lot of information about this in the media over the coming months, but I thought I might try and cut through the noise and give you a rundown of what you’ll expect and what you’ll need to prepare for as with this new operating system.
+You are likely to see alot of information about Windows 7 in the media over the coming months, but I thought I might try and cut through the noise and give you a rundown of what you’ll expect and what you’ll need to prepare for as with this new operating system.

 Not since the choice of naming two very different e-mail clients “Outlook” have I seen such a horribly confusing and reprehensible display if de-innovation from a company that often preaches but doesn’t deliver.